rootstudiohq/dolphin-hq/README.md

 The context of the translation.
 It will be used to provide more information to the translator.

 > For example, if you don't want specific words to skipped, you can say "xxx is a specific term which should be translated."

+#### id

+Arbitary unique id across localizations, used to identify the specific localization in the project.

 #### format